Jagankumar2604/SR-FLIPFLOP-USING-CASE/README.md

 **RESULTS**

-Thus the SR flipflop is implemented and verified.
+Thus the SR flipflop is implemented and verified..